pwyq/blog/_includes/_about/en.md

 11. I prefer listening/reading over talking.
 12. Top 3 dream professions in childhood: Agent (like Jason Bourne), Private Crime Detective and Linguist.
 13. I can spend whole day on Wikipedia.
-14. The number of facts == the number of times I travelled around the Sun
 15. I rarely watch magic/fantasy films or tv shows.
-16. Dislike people who use a lot of internet slang in ~~daily~~ real life.
+16. Dislike people who uses a lot of internet slang in ~~daily~~ real life.
 17. I really enjoy watching the process of constructing buildings in RTS games.
 18. I come from [Guilin][1], where is a small city in the southern China.
 I spent 95%+ of my pre-college life there (　ﾟ 3ﾟ).
 19. I was born on one of the most important (and horrible?) days for Chinese high school students.